blick auf glurns und umgebung

 Glorenza

-But the little town was known already long ago.
-The Via Claudia Augusta passed by here, and also an old trade route to Switzerland.
-More than 700 years ago, in the time of Meinhard II of Tyrol, Glorenza was granted market rights and a few years later, in 1304, town status.
-It was also Meinhard who moved the Bartholomew Market from Münster to Glorenza.
-Today, the markets still play an important role and are widely known as Glorenza Arcades Markets: The Bartholomew Market in August and the "Sealamorkt" on All Souls' Day at the beginning of November are the most important traditional markets.
-By the way, Glorenza has no districts and is divided into the town centre and the outer town, the settlements outside the town walls.
+The Roman Via Claudia Augusta passed through here, as did an old trade route to Switzerland.
+Over 700 years ago, during the time of Meinhard II of Tyrol, Glorenza was first granted market rights and then, in 1304, town privileges.
+It was also Meinhard II who moved St. Bartholomew's Market from Müstair to Glorenza.
+To this day, markets play an important role and are known as the Glorenza Arcade Markets: St. Bartholomew's Market in August and the "Sealamorkt" (All Souls' Market) at the beginning of November are the most important traditional markets.

 Suggest an edit/correction